thechrisish/SimHubPlugin-LapRecords/README.md

 * :x: Assetto Corsa Rally - No timing data in SimHub

 ## Installation
-1. Make sure SimHub is not running.
-2. Download the latest `SimHubLapRecordPlugin.dll` file.
+1. Download the `SimHubLapRecordPlugin.dll` from the [releases](https://github.com/thechrisish/SimHubPlugin-LapRecords/releases) page.
-3. Copy the `.dll` file into your SimHub installation directory.
-    *   *This is usually located in `C:\Program Files (x86)\SimHub`*
-4. Start SimHub.
-5. If prompted, click **Enable** to activate the Lap Record Plugin.

-## Update
-1. In SimHub > Lap Records > Settings - Press the **Backup Lap Records...** button and save the file somewhere safe.
 2. Make sure SimHub is not running.
 3. Download the latest `SimHubLapRecordPlugin.dll` file.
-4. Copy the `.dll` file into your SimHub installation directory, overwriting the existing file.
+4. Copy the `.dll` file into your SimHub installation directory.
     *   *This is usually located in `C:\Program Files (x86)\SimHub`*
 5. Start SimHub.
 6. If prompted, click **Enable** to activate the Lap Record Plugin.

+## Update
+1. Download the `SimHubLapRecordPlugin.dll` from the [releases](https://github.com/thechrisish/SimHubPlugin-LapRecords/releases) page.
+2. In SimHub > Lap Records > Settings - Press the **Backup Lap Records...** button and save the file somewhere safe.
+3. Make sure SimHub is not running.
+4. Download the latest `SimHubLapRecordPlugin.dll` file.
+5. Copy the `.dll` file into your SimHub installation directory, overwriting the existing file.
+    *   *This is usually located in `C:\Program Files (x86)\SimHub`*
+6. Start SimHub.
+7. If prompted, click **Enable** to activate the Lap Record Plugin.
-7. (If no laptimes appear) In SimHub > Lap Records > Settings - Press the **Restore Lap Records...** button and select the backup file you saved in step 1.
+8. (If no laptimes appear) In SimHub > Lap Records > Settings - Press the **Restore Lap Records...** button and select the backup file you saved in step 1.

 ## Usage
 Once installed and enabled, a new **Lap Records** menu item will appear in the left-hand navigation bar of SimHub (look for the white stopwatch icon).